EdmundBenedict/lordcephei.github.io/pages/jpo.md

     g(\varepsilon,r_s;r) &=& \left(\frac{1}{\pi r_s^2}\right)^{3/2} e^{\varepsilon r_s^2/4}e^{-r^2/r_s^2}
    \end{eqnarray}

-Comparing cases i and ii with Eq.
+Comparing cases 1 and 2 with Eq.
 (XXX), evidently
 $$\widehat{H}_L(\mathbf{q})$$ is proportional to the product of the Fourier transforms of a conventional spherical Hankel function of the first kind, and a gaussian.
 By the convolution theorem, $${H_L}({\mathbf{r}})$$ is a